-- Society, a group of people of varying ideas and intentions.
+- Society, a group of people having varying ideas and intentions.

 - An assembly of democratically elected individuals who are responsible for making policies and administering.

-The primary goal of this system is to drive development through policy making and administration, what we call governing.
+The primary goal of this system is to drive development through policy-making and administration, what we call governing.
 There’s not just one way to achieve development, but many.
 Two individuals may have different opinions about attaining that common goal.
-When you consider the society as whole, you will see that varying fractions of people are sharing similarities in their opinions and views.
+When you consider society as a whole, you will see that varying fractions of people are sharing similarities in their opinions and views.

 That’s where politics comes into the picture.
 If a large number of people are sharing common views about achieving development, then they can be brought under a simple collection called a political faction or political party.
 Individuals within the political party may have slightly different opinions, but they are outshined by the similarities they share.

 As a citizen, you may have a concrete or loose set of opinions about administration and development.
-When you try to list them yourself and compare with others’, you will find similarities.
+When you try to list them yourself and compare them with others, you will find similarities.
 There may or may not exist a political party with exactly the same opinion as yours.
 Yet, you are drawn to the political party with the most similarities.
 That’s how you find your personal political alignment.
 This should happen at an intellectual level, through your own reasoning.
 But unfortunately, people are mostly drawn to political alignment through brainwashing and political inheritance.
-Means, less thinking is involved there.
+This means, less thinking is involved there.

-When the political alignment is strong, you can yourself affiliate to the political view you like, creating a political affiliation.
-This expects you to stick to the political views and its methods, and be critic of other views.
-Defending your own political views with the context of historical records and facts, is extremely important for ideas to evolve and mature.
+When the political alignment is strong, you can affiliate with the political view you like, creating a political affiliation.
+This expects you to stick to the political views and their methods, and be critical of other views.
+Defending your own political views with the context of historical records and facts is extremely important for ideas to evolve and mature.
 This kind of healthy political debate is an important aspect of democracy.

 Your personal biases run on top of your cognitive biases.
-Cognitive biases are inclination of your judgement and decision making towards things you are more “comfortable” with, aka your preconceptions.
-Cognitive biases are evolutionary a good thing because it helps us make practical decisions faster based on our experiences and the lack of it.
-But cognitive biases can, in most times, be irrational or illogical.
+Cognitive biases are the inclination of your judgment and decision-making towards things you are more “comfortable” with, aka your preconceptions.
+Cognitive biases are evolutionarily a good thing because it helps us make practical decisions faster based on our experiences and the lack of them.
+But cognitive biases can, most times, be irrational or illogical.

-When you affiliate yourself to a political view, you’re most likely to be biased on your opinions and actions.
+When you affiliate yourself with a political view, you’re most likely to be biased in your opinions and actions.
 Even if you are not biased, you will be naturally forced to agree with the majority opinion of the political party you associate with.
 Simply “പാർട്ടി പറയുന്നതാണ് ശരി, പാർട്ടിയെ ചോദ്യം ചെയ്യരുത്” type of dilemma.

 So what is the escape from it?
 Being politically aligned is natural.
 It is simple statistics that you find yourself similar to others in opinions.
 But being politically affiliated is a choice you make.
-Is there an alternative for being politically affiliated?
+Is there an alternative to being politically affiliated?
 Well, you can be politically aligned and still not be politically affiliated if you choose to.
 You can be neutral and unbiased.
-If you are ever confronted the question “ഏതാ പാർട്ടി?”, it is perfectly okay to say “I am not affiliated to any political parties”.
-Society expects to you be affiliated to a political party and that’s what they call “normal”.
+If you are ever confronted with the question “ഏതാ പാർട്ടി?”, it is perfectly okay to say “I am not affiliated with any political parties”.
+Society expects to you be affiliated with a political party and that’s what they call “normal”.